Skip to content

 Budgets

 Budgets let you set spending and usage limits at multiple levels of your organization hierarchy.
-When a budget is exceeded, the gateway automatically blocks further requests for that scope until the period resets.
+Each budget defines per-period limits and an enforcement actionwarn (log and surface warnings) or block (reject further requests for that scope).

 Budget List